SciML/DiffEqDocs.jl/docs/src/basics/solution.md

 simply iterates the value of `tslocation`, and the `animate` function iterates the solution calling solve at each step.

+## Return Codes (RetCodes)

+The solution types have a `retcode` field which returns a symbol signifying the error state of the solution.
+The retcodes are as follows:

+- `:Default`: The solver did not set retcodes.
+- `:Success`: The integration completed without erroring.
+- `:MaxIters`: The integration exited early because it reached its maximum number of iterations.
+- `:DtLessThanMin`: The timestep method chose a stepsize which is smaller than the allowed minimum timestep, and exited early.
+- `:Unstable`: The solver detected that the solution was unstable and exited early.

 ## Problem-Specific Features

 Extra fields for solutions of specific problems are specified in the appropriate